StadnykRoman/woo-improvement-test-task/README.md

     Create one more order programmatically and fill in the data from the original order (shipping address, payment option, user, etc).
 Switch the status of this additional order to “On Hold”.
 Add products removed from the original order to this additional order.

 <h2>Deliverable (either of those):</h2>
-    A test website with implemented tasks
+    A test website with implemented tasks<br>
-    A plugin that implements these tasks
+    A plugin that implements these tasks<br>